-• Referring pupils to the Pupil Support Team via the local authority's named officer
+• Referring pupils to the Local Authority Participation Team via the local authority's named officer.

-• Working with the local authority to identify the education provision needed, the review of provision, monitoring of pupil progress and arrangements for reintegration into school
+• Working with the local authority, providers, relevant agencies and parents/carers to identify the education provision needed, the review of provision, monitoring of pupil progress and arrangements for reintegration into school to ensure the best outcomes for the pupil

-- Sharing curriculum information with the alternative provision provider to ensure parity in lesson coverage the child's class teacher would be expected to liaise with the provider to this effect - Ensuring that the pupil still feels part of the school community and maintains contact, (e.g. providing information about school news and facilitating contact with other pupils, such as: messages and the sharing of class good wishes) - Supporting their education, (e.g. by providing access to our web-based learning sites, learning materials, assessment information) whilst the pupil is off school - Providing a named contact at the school, who will have responsibility for co-ordinating links between the school, pupil, parents and the Pupil Support Team - Making arrangements for pupils to sit Key Stage tests
+- Share information with the local authority and relevant health services as required - Sharing curriculum information with the alternative provision provider to ensure parity in lesson coverage - the child's class teacher would be expected to liaise with the provider to this effect.

+• Ensuring that the pupil still feels part of the school community and maintains contact, (e.g. providing information about school news and facilitating contact with other pupils, such as: messages and the sharing of class good wishes).

+• Supporting their education, (e.g. by providing access to our web-based learning sites, learning materials, assessment information) whilst the pupil is off school.

+• Providing a named contact at the school, who will have responsibility for co-ordinating links between the school, pupil, parents and the Local Authority Participation Team.

+• Making arrangements for pupils to complete any necessary statutory assessments.

 • Supporting and organising a successful reintegration into school.
-Arrangements for reintegration (or other future education arrangements) will need to take into account any ongoing health problems or disabilities that they may have
+Arrangements for reintegration (or other future education arrangements) will need to take into account any ongoing health problems or disabilities that they may have.